Skip to main content

 When asked about her work as an interpreter and comedian and the influences that brought her to both industries, Sakdiyah Ma’ruf simply says, “I’ve always had something to say.”

 Born in a small town in Central Java, Indonesia, Ma’ruf grew up in a conservative Muslim community before eventually studying English literature at Sebelas Maret University.
 She began volunteering at smaller events, such as disaster relief efforts, as a language interpreter.
-After completing her master’s thesis at Gadjah Mada University on the subject of stand-up comedy, she graduated in 2015 and found work as an in-house, full-time interpreter with a children’s rights organization, Yayasan KAKAK (KAKAK Foundation).
+After completing her master’s thesis at Gadjah Mada University on the subject of stand-up comedy, she graduated in 2015 and found work as an in-house, full-time interpreter with a children’s rights organization.
 “I was never far away from topics related to human rights and social issues and advocacy,” she says.

 Ma’ruf was recently hired to work as an interpreter and instructor with the Disability Justice Project’s first cohort of Indonesian fellows.
-As a language interpreter, she works to build bridges and connect people.
+As an interpreter, she works to build bridges and connect people.
 In the midst of those connections, she finds deep satisfaction and joy in her work.
-She admits that it can be challenging, but the work is fulfilling, especially when she is able to help two or more parties in achieving their goals.
+She admits that it can be challenging, but the work is fulfilling.
 Connection and communication are important to her.
 She counts herself fortunate that both her work as an interpreter and as a comedian share those commonalities: “I’m first and foremost interested in comedy because of the language.
 I thought it sounds like poetry even, where it is well-crafted.”

 Ma’ruf was exposed to comedy at a young age.
 She grew up watching the likes of traditional Javanese comedies as well as sitcoms from the West.
 She turned to comedy after witnessing domestic and sexual violence against women and girls in her community.
 “I thought, ‘Well, somebody has to say something about this.’
 Comedy is not only about walking funny or making a funny face.
 It’s a medium where you can actually talk about the issues that you think are important to you,” says Maruf.
 She gave stand-up a try in 2015, resolving to try it once and quit if she became embarrassed.
 Ma’ruf is now hailed as Indonesia’s first Muslim female stand-up comedian.